[Stakeholder] The smallest objects of utmost importance to the EU

 If we start from what we do have, then we are pretty well positioned when it comes to many of the materials technologies and speciality chemicals that are needed.
 For instance, to the best of my knowledge, when it comes to the lithography systems, ASML is pretty much the only company in the world that can produce these most advanced systems.
 When it comes to design tools, there are three main players in the world, one European and two American.
 And then in the layers in between, like getting the silicon wafers, these are typically from outside Europe.
 So we are by no means self-sufficient.
 But neither is anybody else.

-So that's where Chips JU comes in.
+So that's where Chips JU comes in

 From our point of view, the funding activities earnestly start next year when we start funding a number of pilot lines, aimed at producing new chips.
 A typical pilot line involves maybe a couple of hundred different pieces of equipment, and some are big, like the extreme ultraviolet lithography systems, some are small, but all are essential.